 To set up a new site, identify who the administrators, agents, and end-users should be for the site, and then reach out to your sales engineer.
 They’ll provide you with a quote and can set up consulting time with Issuetrak’s Professional Services team.
-If the administrators are different from your existing site, a JumpStart session can guide them through the system setup.
+If the administrators are different from your existing site, an Implementation session can guide them through the system setup.

 If you answered no to the above questions, then there’s no reason why you can’t share a single site.
 We recommend using a test site to make sure all your needs are handled before going live.
 Cloud customers can request a site through Support.
 Support can also assist on-premise customers by creating a backup of existing data into a test site.

 Certain features become more important as you start bringing additional groups into the same Issuetrak site:

 Class: The Dashboard allows you to filter by Class.
 Using Classes helps keep things separated for those that see all issues.
 Management maintains open visibility across all corners of the business while being able to quickly drill down to specific areas.